 If your company does employ one (1) or more of these processes, it is important to familiarize yourself with the definitions in and requirements of 6X.
 As an example, machining and grinding employing the use of fluids for lubricating or cooling are excluded from 6X, but dry abrasive blasting operations are subject to the provisions of the rule.

 As an overview, the requirements for metal fabrication and finishing involve minimizing dust generated from abrasive blasting, grinding, and polishing; operating all equipment in accordance with the manufacturer’s instructions; proper cleaning and storage of spray guns and painter training; and using welding processes with reduced fume generating capabilities.
 Dry abrasive blasting and welding require monitoring for the detection of visible emissions (U.S. EPA Method 22) at the primary vent, stack or opening from the building or the property border if blasting is conducted outside.

 If visible emissions from welding are detected more than once during any consecutive twelve month period, a visual determination of opacity (U.S. EPA Method 9 [PDF]) must be conducted at the primary vent, stack or opening from the building within 24 hours of the second detection.
 Making a visual determination of opacity requires semiannual training and certification.

 The U.S. EPA Flow Charts [PDF] for determining requirements includes a graduated emissions monitoring plan.
-A quick breakdown of the rules and requirements can be found in the U.S. EPA Fact Sheets for Metal Fabrication and Finishing Categories.

 When must I comply with the Rule?